Save and Run Package (SQL Server Import and Export Wizard)

 Applies To: SQL Server 2016

 The Wizard uses SQL Server Integration Services (SSIS) to copy data.
 In SSIS, the basic unit is the package.
+The wizard creates an SSIS package in memory as you move through the pages of the wizard and specify options.
 For more info, see The Wizard uses SQL Server Integration Services (SSIS).

 The following screen shot shows the Save and Run Package page of the wizard.